 The Norfolk Botanical Garden is the largest botanical garden in Norfolk, Virginia and it is spread across 158 acres.
 With various events taking place daily, it is a very famous tourist attraction in Hampton Roads and should be on your itinerary for the area!

-The foundation of this garden was initiated by the manager of the city, Thomas P. Thompson and horticulturalist Frederic Heutte.
-The land for this garden was granted to the pair in 1938 that included 75 acres of land and 75 acres of reservoir.
+The foundation of this garden was initiated by the manager of the city, Thomas P. Thompson, and horticulturalist Frederic Heutte.
+The land for this garden was granted to the pair in 1938 included 75 acres of land and 75 acres of reservoir.